vivianlinnn/power_outage_analysis/README.md

 ## Hypothesis Testing

+We will be performing a permutation test to determine if the number of customers affected by power outages in the `South` region is greater than the number of customers affected by power outages in the `Northeast` region.
+We will be using the columns of `CUSTOMERS.AFFECTED` and `CLIMATE.REGION`.
+Within the `CLIMATE.REGION` columns, we will be focusing on the values of `South` and `Northeast` as those are what we will be observing in the permutation test.

 **Null Hypothesis:** On average, the number of customers affected by power outages in `South` region is the same as the number of customers affected by power outage in `Northeast` region.

 **Alternate Hypothesis:** On average, the number of customers affected by power outages in `South` region is greater than the number of customers affected by power outage in `Northeast` region.